Powering the Virtual Classroom

 This chart is an example of how LiveSwitch could be used in an education application.

 WebRTC signaling is used to control and monitor conversations.
 LiveSwitch runs as a peer on each of the clients, while each client peer also has a matching “headless peer” that runs on the server.
 The headless peer does the decryption and decoding and passes the result to an MCU which combines the streams into one and passes the combined stream back to the “headless peers” for re-transmission to the client peers.
 If desired, a recording server could be added to record all or some of the interactions using LiveSwitch's unique capabilities in Selective Forwarding.

 LiveSwitch includes all the power of multiparty WebRTC media streaming and signaling in one complete package, ideal for server-based real-time applications.

-Over 10 companies worldwide rely on Frozen Mountain to develop their remote education solutions and products.
+Companies worldwide rely on Frozen Mountain to develop their remote education solutions and products.
 Contact us to see how you can also use Frozen Mountain's RTC products and services to be at the forefront of education delivery.